immunefi-team/Bounty_Boosts/Alchemix/31149 - [SC - Critical] Manipulation of governance voting result by unl....md

 # Manipulation of governance voting result by unlimited minting the Flux Token by repeatly call poke function

-Submitted on Mon May 13 2024 10:06:32 GMT-0400 (Atlantic Standard Time) by @perseverance for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 13th 2024 at 16:06:32 UTC by @perseverance for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31149